AtharvaGokhale95/Python_Practice_DataScience/README.md

 Key points from the DSA perspectives:
 1. Ways to call the function defined inside a class:
-    1. Create a instance of a class and then call the method: object.method(parameters)
+    1. Instance Method - Need to create a instance of a class and then call the method: object.method(parameters) - First arguement is self
-    2. Directly using the Class name: Class.method(object, parameters)
+    2. Class Method - Directly using the Class name: Class.method(object, parameters) - We can call a class method insider another class method
+    3. Static Method - First arguement is the class itself - This method cannot refer to the object - Cannot access instance variable from class method

 2. Parameter - Variable in the function definition , Arguement - The actual value passed to the function

 Following are the key take-away from the solutions: